 - If you identify your launch date as estimated or unknown, a binary is not required in order to display your product page as Coming Soon in the storefront.
 However, an early store discovery date must be provided in this scenario.

 - For offers with an estimated or unknown launch date, you must update your offer with a specific launch date and attach at least one binary to the offer's artifact at least one week before your intended release date.

 - Expiration date: Indicates the date an offer is no longer available to users on the Epic Games Store, if applicable.
 While expired offers are no longer discoverable or purchasable on the Epic Games Store, they remain accessible to users who previously purchased them.

 Dates provided for your base product offer can be used to quickly populate date information for additional offers.
 When creating an additional offer, click the Use Base Offer Dates button available on the Offer Dates screen to automatically import dates from your base product offer into the corresponding fields on your new offer.
 Alternatively, you can manually enter unique dates for your new offer.

 After providing dates for an offer, you can update this information at any time through the Offers page of the Dev Portal.
 However, the process for updating offer dates depends upon which type of sandbox (i.e., Dev or Live) the offer is currently in.
 To learn more, review the sections below.

 Note: Offer dates cannot be directly updated for offers in the Stage sandbox.
 To update an offer in Stage, complete the desired changes to the offer in Dev.
 Then, push those changes to Stage when appropriate.
-To learn more, review the Updating Dates for Offers in Dev Sandboxes section.
+To learn more, review the Offers in Dev Sandboxes section below.